Lahti-University-of-Technology/full-stack-course/material/ethics.md

 # Full Stack Development course: expectations and ethical obligations

 This document sets out the expectations for conduct in this course and the consequences of falling short.
 Most students already act responsibly; these rules exist to make expectations explicit and to ensure fairness.
 Read this once and follow it throughout the course.
 If anything is unclear, it is your responsibility to ask for clarification before submitting work.
-"I did not know" is not an excuse.
+"I misunderstood" is not an excuse.

 ## Principles